Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

 \subsection{Quantum Attack}

-All the obvious (and not so obvious) cryptanalytic attacks against this scheme, such as direct use of Grover's algorithm (or~BBHT), or even more sophisticated attacks based on amplitude ampli\-fi\-cation~\cite{BHMT}, require the eavesdropper to call $\Omega(N^2)$ times functions $f$ and/or~$g$.
-Unfortunately, a~more powerful attack based on the more recent paradigm of quantum walks in Markov chains~\cite{miklos} allows the eavesdropper to recover Alice and Bob's key \mbox{$(x,x')$} with an expected $O(N^{5/3})$ calls to~$f$ and $O(N)$ calls to~$g$.
-This attack was inspired by Ambainis' quantum algorithm for element distinctness~\cite{ED}, which can find the unique pair \mbox{$(i,j)$} such that \mbox{$c(i)=c(j)$} with $O(N^{2/3})$ expected queries to single-collision function $c$ whose domain contains $N$ elements (whereas all previous approaches based on Grover's algorithm and amplitude amplification~\cite{Heiligman,oldED} had required $\Omega(N^{3/4})$ queries).
+All the obvious (and not so obvious) cryptanalytic attacks against this scheme, such as direct use of Grover's algorithm (or~BBHT), or even more sophisticated attacks based on amplitude ampli\-fi\-cation~\cite{BHMT}, require the eavesdropper to call functions $f$ and $t$ a total of $\Omega(N^2)$ times.
+However, a~more powerful attack based on the paradigm of quantum walks in Markov chains~\cite{miklos} enables the eavesdropper to recover Alice and Bob's key with an expected $O\big(N^{5/3}\big)$ calls to~$f$ and \smash{$O\big(N^{2/3}\big)$} calls to~$t$.
+This attack is reminiscent of Ambainis' quantum algorithm for element distinctness~\cite{ED}, which can find the two elements $i$ and $j$ such that \mbox{$e(i)=e(j)$} with $O\big(N^{2/3}\big)$ expected queries to single-collision function $e$ whose domain contains $N$ elements

+Ambainis' algorithm uses a quantum walk on the Johnson graph $J(N,r)$.
+This graph is an undirected graph in which each node contains an \mbox{$r$-sub}\-set of~$[N]$ and there is an edge between two nodes if and only if they differ by exactly two elements.
+Intuitively, we may think of ``walking'' from one node to an adjacent node by dropping one element and replacing it by another.
+The task is to find a specific \mbox{$k$-sub}\-set of $[N]$.
+The nodes that contain this subset are called \emph{marked}.
+However, for our cryptanalytic task, we need to walk on a Hamming graph instead, in which the nodes contain lists rather than subsets, so that repetitions are allowed and the order in which items are listed matters.

+Magniez, Nayak, Roland and Santha have proved a general theorem, showing that quantum search algorithms can be derived from a large class of classical Markov chains~\cite{MNRS}.
+The cost of the resulting quantum algorithm can be written as a function of {\SSS}, {\UU} and {\CC}.
+These are the cost of \emph{setting-up} the quantum register in a state that corresponds to the stationary distribution, \emph{updating} it unitarily by moving from one node to an adjacent node, and \emph{checking} if a node is marked in order to flip its phase if it~is, respectively.

+\begin{theorem}[\cite{MNRS}] Let $P$ be a reversible ergodic Markov chain with spectral gap~\mbox{$\delta >0$}.
+Then there is a quantum algorithm that finds a marked node, with high probability, provided there is at least one, at an expected cost in the order of